 James Herbert has played with this one a time or two.
 In '48, most of the population has been decimated by the Blood Death, a virus borne by rockets sent out by Hitler towards the end of the war.

-Cormac McCarthy's The Road takes place after an implied nuclear holocaust that not only leaves humanity nearly extinct but has destroyed the atmosphere such that nothing will grow.
+Cormac McCarthy's The Road takes place after an unspecified event that not only leaves humanity nearly extinct but has destroyed the atmosphere such that nothing will grow.

 Robert Wingrove's Chung Kuo presents a world-spanning empire built after a devastating war ended the world as we know it

-Lois Lowry's Giver Quartet, consisting of The Giver, Gathering Blue, Messenger, and Son, is set after an event known as The Ruin.
+In The Giver Quartet, while the first book The Giver implies that the world "evolved" for lack of a better term, into Sameness, the second book Gathering Blue shows that the world takes place after a major upheaval known as the The Ruin.
 Not much detail is given about it, but it is said to been an combination of both man-made and natural disasters.

 The Last Survivors series, very few humans, moon out of whack, early winters, seething hot summers, people moving around in packs like animals and stealing from their former neighbours just to live another day.